sjp38/hackermail/USAGE.md

   options, respectively.
 - If the focused line contains paths to files, the menu shows items for opening the files by `hkml` or `vim`.
+- If currently showing content is a mail, the menu shows items for replying to the mail, forwarding the mail, writing a mail using the mail as the draft of the new mail, and managing tags of the mail.

 Note that `hkml open` [allows](#reading-more) opening normal text files, git commits, and given command's outputs.
 Hence the commit ids, public-inbox